informal-org/informal/docs/tutorial/tutorial.md

     x + 10
 # [11, 12, 13]
 ```
 If you leave out the iteration clause, you get a while loop that continues as long as a condition is true.
-Since variables in AppAssembly are immutable and scoped to their block, setting a value inside a loop won't have a side effect outside of the loop.
+Since variables in Informal are immutable and scoped to their block, setting a value inside a loop won't have a side effect outside of the loop.
 ```ruby
 # Hailstone sequence
 n = 12